Civil Partnership Dissolution

 - the Court makes a conditional order of dissolution (at which point the Court is able to make orders in relation to the financial side);

-- At the expiry of 6 weeks, the Applicant can apply for the condition order of dissolution to be made final, at which point the partnership is dissolved and the parties can usually enter into a different partnership in the future.
+- at the expiry of 6 weeks, the Applicant can apply for the condition order of dissolution to be made final, at which point the partnership is dissolved and the parties can usually enter into a different partnership in the future.

+We are also able to advise you on the most suitable way forward, taking into account your particular circumstances.
 If there are assets within the civil partnership, we can advise you in relation to the best settlement, if necessary by way of an application to the Court to deal with the financial side.
 If you are facing an application by your civil partner, we are equally in a position to offer you sound advice on how best to respond.

 If you require more advice about civil partnership dissolution, please contact us on the number below or alternatively email us.